-Pancreatic cancer is the fifth leading cause of cancer death in the United States.
+Pancreatic cancer is the fourth leading cause of cancer death in the United States.
 In 2016, an estimated 53,070 new cases will be diagnosed, with 41,780 deaths.
 It is estimated that by 2020, pancreas cancer will be the second leading cause of cancer deaths in the United States.

 More than 80% of resected pancreatic cancers have been found to harbor activating point mutations in the oncogene KRAS.
 In addition, the tumor-suppressor genes pl6, CDKN2A, TP53, SMAD4, and DPC4 are frequently inactivated in this cancer.
-Research is also focusing on aberrantly methylated genes in pancreatic cancer using methylation-specific polymerase chain reaction (PCR) and the identification of microRNAs as targets for detection strategies.
+Research is also focusing on aberrantly methylated genes in pancreatic cancer using methylation-specific polymerase chain reaction and the identification of microRNAs as targets for detection strategies.

 The initial clinical features of pancreatic carcinoma include anorexia, weight loss, abdominal discomfort or pain, and new-onset diabetes mellitus or thrombophlebitis.
 The vague nature of these complaints may delay diagnosis for several months.

 Specific symptoms usually relate to localized invasion of peripancreatic structures.
 The most common symptom is back pain, which stems from tumor invasion of the splanchnic plexus and retroperitoneum or pancreatitis.
 This pain is described as severe, gnawing, and radiating to the middle of the back.
 Pain can also be epigastric or in the right upper quadrant if bile duct obstruction is present.

-GI symptoms Tumor invasion of the duodenum or gastric outlet may give rise to nausea or vomiting as a presenting symptom.
+Tumor invasion of the duodenum or gastric outlet may give rise to nausea or vomiting as a presenting symptom.
 This symptom is rare early in the course of the disease.
 Changes in bowel habits related to pancreatic insufficiency may also be present, along with associated steatorrhea.

+Other physical findings.
 Other physical findings include Trousseau’s syndrome (migratory superficial phlebitis), ascites, Virchow’s node (left supraclavicular lymph node), or a periumbilical mass (Sister Mary Joseph’s node).

-Early diagnosis of pancreatic carcinoma is difficult but essential if surgical resection and cure are to be improved.
+Early diagnosis of pancreatic carcinoma is difficult, but essential if surgical resection and cure are to be improved.
 Defining early lesions at a resectable stage remains a diagnostic challenge.
 To date, leading medical organizations have not recommended routine screening of asymptomatic individuals for pancreatic cancer.